-- 60. The letter from the Commission addressed to ESMA on 18 December 2014 mentions in point 2 the need for a clarification regarding the calculation of the threshold for investment funds to be included in a recital to the draft RTS. - 61.
-ESMA agrees that this clarification is necessary and is in line with the text agreed at international level in the context of bilateral margins for non-cleared derivatives.
+- 62. ESMA believes that a provision regarding the calculation of the threshold for investment funds is necessary and is in line with the text agreed at international level in the context of bilateral margins for non-cleared derivatives7. - 63.

-However, ESMA has not found any reference in the modified RTS incorporating such clarification. - 62.
 Therefore ESMA has added a provision in Article 2 to indicate that the 8bn threshold applies at fund level when the counterparties are UCITS or AIFs.
 A recital with the justification was also added.